mDialog/scala-zeromq/README.md

     val pushSocket = zmq.newSocket(SocketType.Push, Bind("tcp://localhost:5560"))
     val pullSocket = zmq.newSocket(SocketType.Pull, Connect("tcp://localhost:5560"), Listener(anActorRef))

+Each socket is a child of the actor responsible for creating it.

 To send messages over the socket, send them to the socket actor.